opwip/Project_finals/README.md

-The most not organized project ever made W
+The most not organized project ever made.
+Every sensitive data you may find here used to make process of non production development easier